40 Recipes to Make Using a Food Processor

 Grandma's Rosemary Dinner Rolls

 My grandma (I called her Baba) made these in her coal oven.
 How she regulated the temperature is beyond me!
 She always made extra rolls for the neighbors to bake in their own ovens.
-At lunchtime, my mom and aunts delivered the formed rolls. —Charlotte Hendershot, Hudson, Pennsylvania
+My mom and aunts would deliver the formed rolls at lunchtime. —Charlotte Hendershot, Hudson, Pennsylvania

 Brussels Sprouts au Gratin

-In our house, Brussels sprouts have always been popular.
+In our house, Brussels sprouts have always been sought after.
 When I topped them with a creamy sauce, Swiss cheese and bread crumbs, it became a new holiday dinner tradition. —Gwen Gregory, Rio Oso, California

 Chocolate-Dipped Strawberry Meringue Roses